ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 Sometimes, this helps with fixing performance problems.

+## If you have a multi-monitor setup

+If you have a multi-monitor setup, try unplugging one monitor and see if that helps.
+If so, that could be valuable information for further troubleshooting in the VTube Studio Discord.

 ## Ask in the VTube Studio Discord

 If none of that helped, please ask in the VTube Studio Discord by creating a support thread.